contentful/storageroom-to-contentful.rb/README.md

 Value of "input_type" attribute must belongs to list of available field types on Contentful.

 #### Select
-Storageroom has a field type which is not directly referred to Contentful as the ```select``` type.
+StorageRoom has a field type: ```select``` which is not directly referred in Contentful.
-As a equivalent can be treated as a Symbol.
+As an equivalent it can be treated as a Symbol.
 To create a single ```Symbol``` you must change ```input_type``` to ```Symbol```

 Example: